 Following his 19th slam at French Open 2021, Djokovic won the record-equaling 20th Grand Slam after beating Matteo Berrettini at Wimbledon Championships 2021 final.

-On the verge of achieving his Calendar Slam at the US Open 2021, Daniil Medvedev defeated him in straight sets in the finals in New York- which ended his 27-match winning streak at Grand Slams.
+On the verge of achieving his Calendar Slam at the US Open 2021,?Daniil Medvedev?defeated him in straight sets in the finals in New York- which ended his 27-match winning streak at Grand Slams.

 Playing style and equipment

-Novak Djokovic is an offensive baseliner, who is also known for his exceptional defensive skills.
-As years passed, Djokovic improved several aspects of his game like his net skills and also his serve became more accurate and to the point.
+Novak Djokovic is an offensive baseliner who is also known for his exceptional defensive skills.
+As years passed, Djokovic improved several aspects of his game, like his net skills, and also his serve became more accurate and to the point.
 These successful adjustments are what made him the leader of men's tennis at the moment.

-Novak Djokovic Career Stats
+Novak Djokovic career stats

 The Serbian tennis star has amassed numerous records in his career.
 He owns nearly all the all-time records and shares just one record with?Roger Federer.
-He has won 36 ATP Masters 1000 titles, and that is leveled with ahead of Rafael Nadal.
+He has won 38 ATP Masters 1000 titles, the most of any ATP player.

 Off the court - Novak Djokovic Foundation and Charity Work

 Djokovic set up the?Novak Djokovic Foundation?to develop early childhood education projects in Serbia.
-It also gives grants for educational initiatives with the aim to help children.
+It also gives grants for educational initiatives with the aim of helping children.